abdfaizaan/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

       ![](./media/model_response.png)

-1. Review the response, noting that context from the previous interaction is retained (so the model understands that "it" refers to artificial intelligence).
+1. Review the response, note that context from the previous interaction is retained (so the model understands that "it" refers to artificial intelligence).

-1. Use the **View Code** button to view the code for the interaction.
+1. Use the **</>View Code** button to view the code for the interaction.
 The prompt consists of the *system* message, the few-shot examples of *user* and *assistant* messages, and the sequence of *user* and *assistant* messages in the chat session so far.

       ![](./media/image5a.png)